BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/running-nexus/configuration/index.md

 @link:[This section](https://github.com/BlueBrain/nexus/blob/$git.branch$/delta/app/src/main/resources/app.conf#L298){ open=new } of the configuration defines the encryption configuration.

+## Fusion configuration

+When fetching a resource, Nexus Delta allows to return a redirection to its representation in Fusion by providing `text/html` in the `Accept` header.

+@link:[This section](https://github.com/BlueBrain/nexus/blob/$git.branch$/delta/app/src/main/resources/app.conf#L85){ open=new } of the configuration defines the fusion configuration.

 ## Plugins configuration

 Since 1.5.0, Nexus Delta supports plugins.
 Jar files present inside the local directory defined by the `DELTA_PLUGINS` environment variable are loaded as plugins into the Delta service.